NashTech-Labs/Dockerization_of_Selenium_test_within_a_container_using_Selenium_Grid/README.md

     sudo curl -L https://github.com/docker/compose/releases/download/1.29.2/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
     sudo chmod +x /usr/local/bin/docker-compose
     docker-compose --version
-# Run the docker compose file and run the selenium test with maven command like this:
+# Run the docker-compose file and run the selenium test with the maven command like this:
     docker-compose up -d
     mvn -Dtest=cucumberOptions.TestRunner  test

-  First command will start the docker compose file and create the testcontainer and once docker conatiner created then we will run the second command to execute the test it simply execute test on your machine.
+  The first command will start the docker-compose file and create the test container and once the docker container created then we will run the second command to execute the test it simply executes the test on your machine.

 you can change the code and target website as per your needs.

-For a better understanding please refer to this blog:- [click here] https://blog.nashtechglobal.com/dockerization-of-selenium-test-within-a-container-using-selenium-grid/
+For a better understanding please refer to this blog:- [click here](https://blog.nashtechglobal.com/dockerization-of-selenium-test-within-a-container-using-selenium-grid/)